 The student will not be permitted to graduate with the basic licensure BSN degree until the program exit exam has been successfully passed.
-The required Georgia Board of Nursing paperwork will not be submitted by the SON until the program exit exam has been successfully passed.

 Responsibility of Students

 It is the responsibility of each student to review their standardized exam results and to contact their course faculty and Standardized Testing Coordinator within one week of receiving their test results if they scored below the required score.